Updated Mar 31, 2026§ For Pets

 Fi Mini vs Tractive GPS DOG 6: The Complete Comparison

 The Fi Mini wins on size and battery life.
-At 16 grams with a 3-week battery, it's the better pick for small dogs, cats, and owners who hate frequent charging.
+At 16 grams with a 3-week battery, it’s the better pick for small dogs, cats, and owners who hate frequent charging.
 The Tractive GPS DOG 6 wins on cost and health features.
 At $50 with heart rate monitoring and bark detection from $5/month, it gives you more data for less money.
-Both track accurately over LTE-M cellular networks.
+Both use GPS plus LTE-M cellular networks for pet tracking.

 Two GPS pet trackers, two very different approaches.
 The Fi Mini bets on being the smallest and lightest clip-on tracker with the longest battery.
 The Tractive GPS DOG 6 bets on health monitoring and the lowest subscription price in the market.
-We tested both side by side for three weeks to find out which delivers more for your money.
+This comparison lines up their specs, subscription costs, and app features side by side to show which delivers more for your money.

-• Fi Mini weighs 16g and clips to any collar, Tractive weighs 35g and attaches via a proprietary clip
+• Fi Mini weighs 16g and clips to any collar, Tractive weighs about 40g and attaches via a proprietary clip

 • Fi Mini battery lasts up to 3 weeks standalone, Tractive lasts 3-5 days in standard tracking mode